 The refinanced loans in question were made available on homes already owned by retired and active-duty veterans.
 The goal of refinancing was to shorten their existing mortgage time for pay off or lower their interest rates.

-If you are a disabled veteran who has been denied disability compensation or have not yet applied for benefits from the VA, a South Florida disability attorney from LaVan & Neidenberg is ready to help.
+If you are a disabled veteran who has been denied disability compensation or have not yet applied for benefits from the VA, a South Florida disability representative from LaVan & Neidenberg is ready to help.
 To learn if you are entitled to certain programs and benefits contact our veterans disability rights firm today - 1-888-234-5758.

 Post a Comment to "Lawsuit Claims Veterans Were Defrauded on Mortgages"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."